evolution-linux/evolution-docs/src/config/graphical-session/wayland.md

 - Cage: a Wayland kiosk
 - River: a dynamic tiling Wayland compositor
 - labwc: a window-stacking compositor, inspired by Openbox

+Note that evolution-desktop exists, which uses Wayfire and bundles gtkgreet and polkit for ease of access.

 ### Video drivers